hejianxian/vddl/README.md

 * 2. "[Vue warn]: Duplicate keys detected: 'A-1'.
 This may cause an update error. "

 Why is this wrong?
 Because in Vue.js v2.5.0 version, The `nextTick`'s implementation has changed, specific can see [here](https://github.com/vuejs/vue/releases/tag/v2.5.0).
 The reason for throwing this error is that when the element is dropped onto the list, a duplicate object is inserted into the array.
 Now I think this can be done for you.
 Add a `drop` event to the `vddl-list` and add a `moved` event to the `vddl-draggable`.
 Then you need to splice the array manually.
+See the [demo source code](https://github.com/hejianxian/vddl/blob/master/example/src/views/simple.vue#L131-L144)

 ## Links